Jean Segura Player Props: Marlins vs. Rockies

-The Miami Marlins, including Jean Segura and his .425 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Chase Anderson and the Colorado Rockies at LoanDepot park, Saturday at 1:10 PM ET.
+Jean Segura -- with a slugging percentage of .425 in his past 10 games, including two extra-base hits -- will be in action for the Miami Marlins against the Colorado Rockies, with Ty Blach on the hill, on July 23 at 1:40 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Rockies.
+He had a one-hit showing in his previous game (1-for-4) against the Rockies.

 Jean Segura Game Info & Props vs. the Rockies